gjpelletier/MLRegression/README.md

  - **stacking** - StackingRegressor
  - **gbr** - GradientBoostingRegressor
  - **gbr** - GradientBoostingRegressor
- - **stepwise** - Stepwise multiple regression to minimize MSE, AIC, or BIC
+ - **stepwise** - Stepwise multiple linear regression to minimize MSE, AIC, or BIC

 The functions in the MLRegression module fit multiple linear regression models using solvers from statsmodels and sklearn, and add functionality to make it easier to apply those methods.